 I am in love with an Anthropologie fall metal and leaf wreath but I made a similar one instead.
-Mine cost one-quarter of the price to make and I love it!
+Mine cost one-fifth of the price to make and I love it!

 Inspiration can be found all around and this craft is a perfect example.
 I am thrilled with how my metal flower and leaf wreath turned out!
 I had so much fun making this fall metal flower and leaf wreath.
 It took some figuring out but I did it!
 I am so excited to share how you can make one of these too!
 Want to learn how I made it?

 The Leaf Wreath

-Leaf wreath.
-Leaf wreath.
-Leaf wreath.
-Ok, try to say that three times fast.
+Leaf wreath, leaf wreath, leaf wreath.
+Okay, try to say that three times fast.
 I still can’t do it.

 But I can make one!